 Location: Bloomington, Indiana.

 Why it stands out: Founded in 1973, JL Waters proudly bills itself as “Indiana’s oldest and most complete outdoor store.”
-JL Waters

 Extensive inventory of backpacking, paddle sports, travel gear, technical apparel and footwear—geared not just for local hikes but global adventures.
-JL Waters

 Expert staff who aren’t just sales associates—they’re outdoor-enthusiasts who know trails, gear specs and performance.